Simple to use and operate

 When you back a trailer, you are doing two things.
 The first is you are moving the pivot point to align the trailer to the direction you want it to travel.
 Second you are pushing the trailer back along the path you want it to go.
 This can be a bit tricky.
 That path you take will not be the most direct but will require planning the track back as you move the pivot point towards the desired orientation.

 When backing in a tight turn, the driver must be careful not to bind the hitch.
 This happens when the angle between the trailer and the tow vehicle becomes so acute that they touch at some point other than at the hitch itself.
-A rear-mounted spare tire may start to push on a propane bottle.
 The bumper may push on sway control devices.

 The forces involved in pushing a trailer around can be quite large.
 A turn so tight as to have the tow vehicle and trailer touching at other than the hitch point can easily create damage to the front of the trailer or the back of the tow vehicle or anything in between.